 - Make Eating Out a Treat

 The first benefit of cooking fresh meals is it allows for portion control.
 When you eat out, portions often tend to be bigger than the recommended meal size.
 By making your meals fresh from home, you can control the size of your meals as well as the portions of each section of your meal.
-This can really benefit weight loss and weight management as you know exactly what you are eating and how much.
+This can really benefit weight loss and weight management as you know exactly what you are eating and how much, and it can even make it easier to stick to a meal plan.

 Healthier Ingredient Options